-- Any food, drinks, beverage, or any personal item.
+- Any food, drinks, or any personal item.

 - 1st class train tickets depend on availability.
 We’ll try our best to get first class tickets for you.
 But if that is not possible, you’ll have a reserved seat on 2nd class.

-- It is common for the train to arrive Rajshahi on 01-02 hrs late.
+- It is common for the trains in Bangladesh to be 1-2 hrs late.

-- Wearing shorts will not be allowed to enter Kusumba Mosque.
+- Wearing shorts will not be allowed to enter the mosques.
 Women need to wear long sleeves while visiting the mosques.
 In other places, wearing shorts will not be any problem.

 - Best time to travel: